HotpotDesign/Imagen-Mini-HotpotGen1/README.md

+# Imagen Image Generator

+*Hotpot.ai and this repo are not affiliated with Google.*

+[Imagen](https://imagen.research.google/) is the incredible text-to-image diffusion model from Google Brain.
+[Based on the experimental results](https://arxiv.org/abs/2205.11487), Imagen is the best image generator as of summer 2022, surpassing Dall-E 2 and others in terms of quality and image-text alignment.

+According to Google:
+> Imagen builds on the power of large transformer language models in understanding text and hinges on the strength of diffusion models in high-fidelity image generation.
+Our key discovery is that generic large language models (e.g. T5), pretrained on text-only corpora, are surprisingly effective at encoding text for image synthesis: increasing the size of the language model in Imagen boosts both sample fidelity and image-text alignment much more than increasing the size of the image diffusion model.

 # HotpotGen1

 ## Overview
 Our mission at [Hotpot.ai](https://hotpot.ai?s=hotpotgen1) is to help the world create.

-As part of our research, we are creating HotpotGen1, a basic version of Google Brain's incredible text-to-image diffusion model, [Imagen](https://imagen.research.google/).
-[Based on the experimental results](https://arxiv.org/abs/2205.11487), Imagen is the best image generator as of summer 2022, surpassing Dall-E 2 and others in terms of quality and image-text alignment.
+As part of our research, we are creating a simpler version of Imagen called HotpotGen1.
 HotpotGen1 is inspired by Dall-E Mini and will be an open-source, mini version of Imagen -- Imagen-Mini if you will.
-(Note: we are not affiliated with Google.)

-According to Google:
-> Imagen builds on the power of large transformer language models in understanding text and hinges on the strength of diffusion models in high-fidelity image generation.
-Our key discovery is that generic large language models (e.g. T5), pretrained on text-only corpora, are surprisingly effective at encoding text for image synthesis: increasing the size of the language model in Imagen boosts both sample fidelity and image-text alignment much more than increasing the size of the image diffusion model.

-Our goal is to publicly release HotpotGen1 by September 30, 2022.
+We will publicly release HotpotGen1 by September 30, 2022.

 Follow [@HotpotHelper](https://twitter.com/HotpotHelper) for updates.